-C ourse A Course B Course C Course D Course E Course F esigned for Designed for ndergarten 1st Grade 2nd Grade 3rd Grade 4th Crade 5th Grade
+Course A Course B Course C Course D Course E Course F Designed for Kindergarten 1st Grade 2nd Grade 3rd Grade 4th Grade 5th Grade

 Ideal entry points exist at kindergarten, first, and second grades.
-Suitable entry points have been created in courses D, E, and F with the addition of age-appropriate introduction lessons that present content from previous courses at an accelerated pace.
+Suitable entry points have been created in grades 3, 4, and 5 with the addition of age-appropriate introduction lessons that present content from previous courses at an accelerated pace (called "ramp up" lessons).